OWASP/owasp-mastg/risks/MASVS-STORAGE/1-store-sensitive-data-securely/data-unencrypted-shared-storage-no-user-interaction/android-data-unencrypted-shared-storage-no-user-interaction-static/demo-3/demo.md

 ---
 platform: android
-title: Find MediaStore APIs that writes data to locations shared with other apps
+title: App Writing to External Storage via the MediaStore API
 tools: [semgrep]
 code: [kotlin]
 ---

 ### Sample

+The snippet below shows sample code that uses the `MediaStore` API to write a file to shared storage in a path like `/storage/emulated/0/Download/` which does not require any permissions to access and is shared with other apps.

+{{ MastgTest.kt }}

 {{ MastgTest_reversed.java }}